Divine-Star-Software/DivineVoxelEngine/README.md

 - [Simon](https://twitter.com/iced_coffee_dev) for providing inspiration for the project and the starter code for the ambient occlusion.
 - [Daivd Catuhe](https://www.linkedin.com/in/dcatuhe/) for creating BabylonJS.

+### Want to contribute?

+If you would like to contribute please first read the CodeStyles file in the root directory.

+Then get a hold of me through github or other social media.

+I don't need much help but if you want to provide example worlds, more shader effects, and other improvments let me know.